 Here are awesome choices for budding brains and tiny hands:

-2. O-Ball.
-This thing is near amazing.
-It’s small spaces make it perfect to hold, and the areas of “shaker” make it impossible to not shake (this works the muscles of the arms and promotes hand strength!).
+2. Balls.
+Different balls and games with balls give a lot of depth to learning.
+Addie loved the O-Ball for it’s small spaces which make it perfect to hold, and the areas of “shaker” make it impossible to not shake (this works the muscles of the arms and promotes hand strength!).
 The O-Ball is light and comes in lots of colors and is priced under $10!
 This is a MUST, as it will move from teether to shaker to toss-and-kick, without missing a beat (literally!).
+Other awesome toys are ones that make you move– which help work the core, coordination and encourage children to get rolling!

-3. Sophie… and teether.
-These two are great!
+3. Sophie….
+These are great for sensory and muscle!
 For starters, Sophie doesn’t require a lot of strength to squeak.
 A lot of toys, I found, were in need of some baby muscles, and Addie just didn’t have those.
 When we found Sophie, she squeaked!
 It was perfect for us.
-The teether was great, too.
+The Sophie teether is great, too.
 The size is perfect for small hands, and the ridges make it a perfect appeaser for those swollen gums!

 5. THIS sensory box from Lakeshore Learning is a great gift for all children, but I found it perfectly suited for the small, curious hands of an older LP child.
 With toys ranging from animals to transportation, and the box top being easy to get in and out (again, working hand strength, as well as the mind!), this gift is one that is sure to make your kids think… and come back for more!
 At 19 months Addie wants to name them all, at 12 months she just made it a goal to get them all back in after she’d gotten them out.
 At 9 months she simply wanted to get them all out… I cannot wait until she starts to guess them before she pulls them out!